Bankruptcy Nova Scotia - Filing Bankruptcy in NS Licensed Insolvency Trustees

 The trustee will help you explore all possible bankruptcy alternatives that could meet your financial needs.

-The most popular alternative to filing bankruptcy is a consumer proposal.
+The most popular alternative to filing bankruptcy is a consumer proposal which allows you to repay a portion of your debts over a period of time.

 The decision to go bankrupt is not a simple decision and you should not take the situation lightly.